Boudicca, the Celtic Queen that unleashed fury on the Romans – Part 2

 Queen Boudicca summoned troops from her chariot, her daughters by her side.
 Image source .

 Historical records suggest that Boudicca succeeded in gathering an army of up to 100,000 warriors.
 Her first target was Camulodunum (now modern-day Colchester), a town for discharged Roman soldiers and the site of a temple to the former Roman Emperor Claudius.
-The Iceni and their allies descended upon the town, and raised it to the ground.
+The Iceni and their allies descended upon the town, and razed it to the ground.
 They levelled the houses, broke the Roman statues and tombstones, and burnt the entire settlement.
 They took no prisoners; every Roman citizen in the city was killed.

 Upon hearing the news of the revolt, the Roman Governor Gaius Suetonius Paulinus hurried to Londinium (modern London), the twenty-year-old commercial settlement that was the Britons' next target.
 But the Romans, having concluded that they did not have the numbers to defend the settlement, evacuated and abandoned the town.
 Boudicca’s warriors burned and destroyed the entire settlement, killing anyone that had not been sensible enough to leave.
 There were no survivors.